Legislation

 Summary

-The Equality and Human Rights Commission (EHRC) has issued a revised interim update on the practical implications of the Supreme Court’s For Women Scotland decision.
+Following The Equality and Human Rights Commission (EHRC) revised interim update on the practical implications of the Supreme Court’s For Women Scotland decision, we now have our first case law on this subject.

 The EHRC’s April 2025 update placed particular emphasis on the compulsory provision of single-sex toilets, changing and washing facilities.